cheplengin-dan/Gaming-Interface/README.md

 * search and Buy the game.
 * search and refund the game.
 ## Product Statement
-You'll need to go to this https://cors-anywhere.herokuapp.com/corsdemo site and request temporary access to the demo server for it to work.
+open the index.html in the browser then you'll need to go to this https://cors-anywhere.herokuapp.com/corsdemo site and request temporary access to the demo server for it to work.
 Internet connection is also needed.